yslianTim/rhbm_gem/docs/developer/estimate-local-gaussian-with-intercept.md

 best_error = min(abs(raw_intercept - current_intercept))
 ```

+The function normally returns the already-recorded `best_result`; it does not
+refit that candidate despite the wording of the current debug message.
+Only if
-If no best candidate is recorded, the function calls `EstimateLocalGaussian`
+no best candidate was recorded does it call `EstimateLocalGaussian` with
-with the best known intercept as a last-resort fallback.
-In normal finite-data
+`best_intercept` as a last-resort fallback.
+In normal finite-data paths, the
-paths, the first iteration records a candidate because residual intercept
+first iteration records a candidate because residual intercept estimation falls
-estimation falls back to the current intercept when it cannot estimate a better
+back to the current intercept when it cannot estimate a better one.
-one.

 The raw intercept update is only used for convergence, fallback ranking, and
 building the next fixed-intercept candidate.
 The result returned from a
-successful iteration is the fixed-intercept fit for that iteration, with the
+converged iteration is the fixed-intercept fit for that iteration, with the
 current intercept attached to the decoded OLS and MDPDE models.

 ## Discussion Points